imLaanui/Financeu-platform/DEPLOYMENT.md

 ### Database Persistence

-Your SQLite database (`financeu.db`) will persist across deployments, but:
-- ⚠️ On free tier, database may be lost if service is deleted
+Your PostgreSQL database provides persistent storage:
+- ✅ Data persists across deployments and restarts
+- ✅ Separate from web service (more reliable)
+- ⚠️ Free tier: 1 GB storage, shared resources
-- 💡 For production, consider upgrading to PostgreSQL (Render offers managed PostgreSQL)
+- 💡 For production, upgrade to a paid PostgreSQL plan for better performance and backups

 ### Environment Variables